GES-compchem/GES-comp-echem/docs/getting-started.md

 H  -1.442   0.368   0.000
 ```

-If you open the file in a molecular visualization software, you will notice the structure is not quite right.
-We can then optimise the structure with a software of choice.
+If you open the file in a molecular visualization software, you will notice the structure is distorted from the typical equilibrium geometry.
+We can then optimise the structure by utilising one of the wrappers implemented in `GES-comp-echem`.
 We will use [xTB](https://github.com/grimme-lab/xtb) in this example, due to its balance between accuracy and speed.
-The library needs the program to already be installed (preferably via conda) and ready to go.
+The library needs the program to already be installed ([preferably via conda](https://xtb-docs.readthedocs.io/en/latest/setup.html#setup-and-installation)) and ready to go.

 ### Importing the library

-Before starting, we need to create a Python script and import the necessary modules from the library.
-We need the `System` submodule to store the information about our water molecule, and the `XtbInput` submodule to carry out the actual calculation:
+Before starting, we need to create a Python script and import the necessary classes from the library.
+We need the `System` class to store the information about our water molecule, and the `XtbInput` class to define the simulation setup (Hamiltonian, parameters, solvation, etc.):

 ```python
 from compechem.systems import System